 Is it safe to go camping on your period?

 It is absolutely safe to go camping on your period.
 Don’t let your period stop you.
-If you are going to be on your period during a camping trip you can stay safe by being prepared and brining the essentials that I listed above.
+If you are going to be on your period during a camping trip you can stay safe by being prepared and bringing the essentials that I listed above.

 Does camping on your period attract bears?

 Camping on your period around bears is one of our biggest fears, but you can relax because grizzly and black bears are not drawn specifically to scents related to people with menstrual cycles.
 Bears have a powerful sense of smell but there is no evidence that grizzly and black bears are overly attracted to menstrual odors more than any other odor.
 Polar bears are a different story…

 If anything, try to use unscented products and properly store your food, toiletries, garbage, and other odorous things safely and securely.